Intervention

 • Problem-based learning

-If a student is not showing signs of improvement after continual Tier 1 instruction, you should then consider Tier 2 interventions.
+If a student is not showing signs of improvement after continual Tier 1 instruction, they may benefit from targeted intervention supports at Tier 2.

 Tier 2: Targeted intervention

-Building on the best teaching practices in Tier 1, Tier 2 instruction targets specific learning needs.
+Building on the teaching practices in Tier 1, Tier 2 instruction targets specific learning needs with aligned intervention lessons.
 Through supplementary activities and remedial education, teachers can help students address gaps in their learning and develop the skills they need to succeed.

-Your interventions can be adjusted in the following ways to meet the diverse needs of your students:
+Interventions can be adjusted in the following ways to meet the unique needs of all students:

 The student may remain at a Tier 2 level for some time and return to a Tier 1 level once they have met their objectives.
-However, if the student still appears to be struggling after repeated Tier 2 interventions, it is time to consider a move to Tier 3 interventions.
+However, if the student still appears to need additional support after repeated Tier 2 interventions, it is time to consider a move to Tier 3 interventions.

 Tier 3: Intensive intervention and evaluation

-While most students can succeed with Tier 1 or Tier 2 support, in most schools, a small percentage of students require Tier 3 interventions.
+While most students can succeed with Tier 1 or Tier 2 support, in most schools, a small percentage of students require Tier 3 interventions, which is a fundamentally deeper and more targeted instructional approach.
+Tier 3 requires explicit, systematic, and often specialized intervention delivered through a structured program.
 Trained specialists handle Tier 3 interventions to provide the intensive support that is required to address more challenging needs.

 It is essential to collect as much data as possible during Tier 3 interventions.
 This allows you to measure their effectiveness and will provide insights that can inform future approaches.
 RTI specialists collect this data by engaging with the student one-on-one; providing constructive, corrective feedback where needed; and evaluating the student’s response to the interventions.

-RTI interventions can add a new layer of complexity to the classroom, but they are an important element of ensuring that all students have the chance to succeed.
+RTI interventions are an important element of ensuring that all students have the chance to succeed.
 Let’s look at some examples of RTI strategies to use in the classroom.

 Tier 1 RTI strategies